 Varithena features a proprietary foamed sclerosant.
 When injected into one or more veins, Varithena eases uncomfortable symptoms caused by varicose veins, all while improving their overall appearance.

 The Varithena treatment process is quick and pain-free.
 Most major health insurers cover Varithena, and the treatment is safe and well-tolerated.
 Following your Varithena appointment, there’s little downtime so that you can return to your favorite activities right away.

 At Goldman Vein Institute, the team performs Varithena as an outpatient procedure.
-On the day of your appointment, you lie down on your back and slightly elevate your legs.
+On the day of your appointment, you lie down on your back.
 Next, your provider carefully injects a small amount of Varithena into one or several veins.

-Once the solution enters your vein, it foams up, causing the vein walls to collapse.
+Once the solution enters your vein it foams up and irritates the vein wall, causing the vein walls to collapse.
 Your blood reroutes to healthier veins, and the treated veins fade away.
 Over time, your body absorbs the veins and flushes them out.
 This process minimizes the appearance of visible veins, allowing you to wear shorts and skirts confidently.

 To determine if you’re a good candidate for Varithena, make an appointment at Goldman Vein Institute.
 Following a physical exam, a review of your medical history, and a discussion of goals for treatment, your provider can develop a custom-care plan that aligns with your needs.

 Several medical conditions may disqualify you from treatment.
 You should not participate in Varithena if: